lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * In the SCHC C/D context, to identify the Rule (i.e., the set of Field Descriptions) that is used to compress a packet header.

-* At least one Rule ID MAY be allocated to tagging packets for which SCHC compression was not possible (no matching rule was found).
+* At least one Rule ID MAY be allocated to tagging packets for which SCHC compression was not possible (no matching Rule was found).

 * In SCHC F/R, to identify the specific modes and settings of SCHC Fragments being transmitted, and to identify the SCK ACKs, including their modes and settings.
 Note that in the case of bidirectional communication, at least two Rule ID values are therefore needed for F/R.